Dinhhai94/course-materials/Wk1Mod1.md

 2. Be sure to name your Netlify site whatever you'd like (instead of the randomly-generated name provided).
 3. Now we're going to make a landing page for your new site!
   1. Create a landing page with the command `touch ~/Code/SavvyCoders/FirstnameLastname/index.html`
-  2. In Atom, open up that new `index.html` file
+  2. In VSCode, open up that new `index.html` file
   3. Type in `!`, then hit `TAB`
   4. You should now have some HTML boilerplate!
   5. Inside the `<body>` tags, type in `h1{Hello, world!}` and hit `TAB` to see your very first HTML text.